Sebastian Kris: Background

-Kris was born in Brisbane, Queensland and is of Indigenous Australian, South African and Maori descent.
+Kris was born in Brisbane, Queensland and is of Indigenous Australian, and Maori descent.
 Kris played his first junior rugby league for the Wests Panthers.

 He moved to Canberra at the age of eight and played his junior rugby league for the Tuggeranong Valley Dragons.

 Playing career

 2019

 Kris made his first grade debut in Round 10 of the 2019 NRL season for Canberra against South Sydney at Canberra Stadium.

 2020

 Kris spent the entirety of the 2020 NRL season away from Canberra, leading to him not being re-signed.
 Kris was later re-signed by the Canberra club for the 2021 NRL season and played in their Round 1 clash against the Wests Tigers.

 2021

-In round 24 of the 2021 NRL season, he scored two tries for Canberra in a 28-16 victory over the New Zealand Warriors.
+Kris played a total of 20 games for Canberra in the 2021 season as they finished 10th on the table.

 2022

 In round 23 of the 2022 NRL season, Kris scored two tries for Canberra in a 28-22 victory over Newcastle.

+Kris played a total of 20 games for Canberra in the 2022 NRL season and scored 14 tries as the club finished 8th on the table and qualified for the finals.
+Kris played in both finals matches as Canberra were eliminated in the second week by Parramatta.